vue-vine/vue-vine/packages/docs/src/introduction/ecosystem.md

 pnpm i -D @vue-vine/eslint-config
 ```

-Then, add the following configuration to your `eslint.config.mjs`:
+Then, add the following configuration to your `eslint.config.js`:

 ```js
 import antfu from '@antfu/eslint-config'